 A concurrent permanency plan is required when the court has placed the child in the custody of the Department.26 The concurrent plan must include:

-- 1. A permanency goal, which must be one of the one of the following:27 - a.
-Termination of parental rights and adoption. - b.
-Guardianship. - c.
-For youth age 16 and older only, "another planned permanent living arrangement" (APPLA). - 2.
-All options for permanent placement of the child, including in-state and out-of-state placement options.28
+- 1. A permanency goal, which must be one of the following:27 - a) Termination of parental rights and adoption. - b) Guardianship.